carpentries-incubator/lc-litsearchr/_episodes/07-data-frames-matrices-and-lists.md

 - "Matrices behave as two-dimensional vectors"
 ---

-# Data frames, Matrices, and lists
+# Data frames, Matrices, and Lists
 Dataframes and matrices represent 'rectangular' data types, meaning that they are used to store tabular data, with rows and columns.
 The main difference is that matrices can only contain a single class of data, while data frames can consist of many different classes of data.

 A data frame is the term in R for a spreadsheet style of data: a grid of rows and columns.
 The number of columns and rows is virtually unlimited, but each column must be a vector of the same length.
 A dataframe can comprise heterogeneous data: in other words, each column can be a different data type.
 However, because a column is a vector, it has to be a single data type.